PicsArt/cppbind/docs/03_get_started/06_templates.rst

 The result will be the same.

 If no name is specified then type names are being joined.
-For python additionally it'll be converted to snake case.
 For this example we would have applePineapple(swift, kotlin) and apple_pineapple(python).

 And the usage examples